ON THIS PAGE: You will learn about the different ways doctors use to treat a carcinoid tumor. To see other pages, use

 Patients receiving radiation therapy may experience fatigue during treatment, and the treated area may become red and dry.
 Radiation therapy to the chest or neck may cause a dry, sore throat or a dry cough.
 Some patients have shortness of breath during radiation therapy.
 Most side effects go away after the treatment is finished.
 Learn more about the basics of radiation therapy .

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A patient may receive 1 drug at a time or combinations of different drugs at the same time.

 Chemotherapy for a carcinoid tumor is most often used when the tumor has spread to other organs or is causing severe symptoms.
 A carcinoid tumor usually does not respond to chemotherapy alone, and other treatments may be necessary.